-The Japanese economy expanded strongly, particularly in the fourth quarter, driven by a recovery in domestic demand, underpinned by a strengthening labour market which saw full-time employment expand for the first time in seven years.
-Both business confidence and exports grew during the year.
-Part of this confidence stemmed from the continued reforms in the banking sector.
+The Japanese economy expanded strongly, particularly in the fourth quarter, driven by a recovery in of the continue of the continued reforms in the banking sector.
 GDP growth for the year was 5.5%, with a similar rise forecast for 2006, and the Nikkei share index rose to a four-year high on the strength of better-than-expected GDP data.

 Oil prices and higher commodity prices slowed growth in the 12 Eurozone nations and economic forecasts for the zone were downgraded during the year.
 With increased concerns about rising inflation, the European Central Bank raised interest rates by 0.25% to 2.25%, the first change in rates since June 2003.
 Weak domestic demand and the Euro's lack of resilience to external events were features of the Eurozone in 2005.
 In the UK, GDP growth of 1.8% was recorded, with a rate of around 2% predicted for 2006.
-The Bank of England cut interest rates in the middle of the year to 4.5% on the grounds that economic growth was subdued, but predicted growth would pick up in 2006, reflecting a recovery in domestic demand and foreign trade.
+The Bank of England cut interest rates in the middle of the year to 4.5% on the grounds that economic growth was subdued, but predicted growth would pick up in 2006, reflecting a recovery in domestic demand and foreign trade. reflecting a recovery in domestic demand and foreign trade